gokapso/whatsapp-broadcasts-example/README.md

 ### 2. Connect WhatsApp

 1. In your Kapso dashboard, go to Connected numbers and connect a WhatsApp Business account
-2. Copy the WhatsApp config UUID
+2. Copy the phone number ID from your connected WhatsApp number
+3. Copy your WhatsApp Business Account ID
-3. Copy the config UUID to your `.env` file
+4. Add both IDs to your `.env` file:
+   - `PHONE_NUMBER_ID` - Used for sending broadcasts
+   - `NEXT_PUBLIC_PHONE_NUMBER_ID` - Used for client-side display
+   - `BUSINESS_ACCOUNT_ID` - Used for fetching templates

 ### 3. Create templates